The Dark Pictures Anthology: Spin-off

-Switchback VR was announced on 2 November 2022 and was referred to as PlayStation VR2 launch window title.
+Switchback VR was announced on 2 November 2022 and was referred to as a PlayStation VR2 launch window title.
 However, in January 2023 Supermassive Games announced that the game would be slightly delayed leading to it being released on 16 March 2023 on PlayStation VR2.
-It is a spiritual successor to Until Dawn: Rush of Blood.
+It is a spiritual successor to Until Dawn: Rush of Blood and contains levels inspired by the first four games of the anthology.